basetenlabs/truss/docs/create/xgboost.md

 # Create a Truss of a XGBoost model

-[XGBoost](https://xgboost.readthedocs.io/en/stable/) will soon be a supported framework on Truss, but for now it is still easy to create a XGBoost Truss with a manual export.
+[XGBoost](https://xgboost.readthedocs.io/en/stable/) is a supported framework on Truss.
 To package a XGBoost model, follow the steps below or run [this colab notebook]().

 ### Install packages